-C. Airplane Segment of a Two-Segment Airplane/Flight Training Device Flight Test.
+- C. Airplane Segment of a Two-Segment Airplane/Flight Training Device Flight Test.
 All events that are required by GACAR Part 141, Appendix D, are printed in Figure 9.3.4.3, ATP/Type Rating Two-Segment Flight Test Job Aid-Flight Training Device and Airplane.
 The events are separated into an FTD segment and an airplane segment.
 Any event in which the applicant is not tested in the training device segment must be tested in the airplane.
-The Inspector or examiner conducting the airplane segment.
-The job aid may be used to transmit this information from the Inspector or examiner who conducts the airplane segment of the flight test.
-The job aid must be signed and dated by the Inspector or examiner conducting the training device segment of the training device segment of the training device segment of the signed and dated by the Inspector or examiner conducting the training device segment of the test, and the events in which the applicant was not tested must be clearly marked.
+The Inspector or examiner conducting the airplane segment of the flight test must determine the events in which the applicant was evaluated during the training device segment.
+The job aid may be used to transmit this information from the Inspector or examiner conducting the training device segment of the flight test to the Inspector or examiner who conducts the airplane segment of the flight test.
+The job aid must be signed and dated by the Inspector or examiner conducting the training device segment of the test, and the events in which the applicant was not tested must be clearly marked. - 9.3.4.7.

-9.3.4.7.
 PREFLIGHT BRIEFING.
-The Inspector or examiner conducting the flight test shall ensure that everyone participating in the flight test is adequately briefed.

-A. Supporting Crew Members.
+The Inspector or examiner conducting the flight test shall ensure that everyone participating in the flight test is adequately briefed. - A. Supporting Crew Members.
 The individual conducting the flight test shall brief the safety pilot and, if applicable, the flight engineer (FE), on the conduct of the flight.
 If an operator's instructor or check pilot is the safety pilot, that individual must conduct the flight in accordance with the instructions given by the Inspector.
-The safety pilot and, if applicable, the FE must provide normal crew coordination support, but must not be permitted to lead the applicant when the applicant is expected to take the initiative.
+The safety pilot and, if applicable, the FE must provide normal crew coordination support, but must not be permitted to lead the applicant when the applicant is expected to take the initiative. - B. Applicant.

-B. Applicant.
 Before beginning the flight test, the Inspector or examiner shall brief the applicant on the use of other crew members and aircraft equipment, including the autopilot.
 The applicant must perform the functions of the PIC.
-The applicant must be briefed to immediately relinquish control and assume second-in-command (SIC) duties if a hazardous condition arises and the safety pilot takes control of the aircraft.

-C. Safety Pilot.
+The applicant must be briefed to immediately relinquish control and assume second-in-command (SIC) duties if a hazardous condition arises and the safety pilot takes control of the aircraft. - C. Safety Pilot.
 The safety pilot shall conduct a briefing on procedures to be used.
-The safety pilot briefing must cover, but is not limited to, the following:

-- Transfer of aircraft control - •Touch-and-go procedures
+The safety pilot briefing must cover, but is not limited to, the following: - Transfer of aircraft control - Touch-and-go procedures